Poetry: The State of the Art

 definitely take a bit of credit for the rise of the second poem, "Tom O'Bedlam's

 Song," because many years ago I realized there wasn't a single correct version

 of the poem online.
-Every version I had been able to find contained glaring
+Every version that I had been able to find contained glaring

 errors.
-So I took the time to key the poem in by hand and published it on
+So I took the time to key the poem in by hand, using a reliable source,

 multiple pages.
 The third poem, "The Highwayman" by Alfred Noyes, is one that I

-have mentioned on a number of THT pages, reminiscing about how my mother recited
+have mentioned on a number of THT pages over the years, reminiscing about how my mother recited

 it from memory to her enthralled children.

 So I like to think THT has played a part in helping these fine poems find larger

 audiences.
 But in any case, it's nice to see these very worthy poems getting some